 I replied that we are; we have no control.
 But God isn't; he is totally in control, and in that we rest.

 The fires are dying down in our town, but continuing to rage as they move on.
 A home burned on my sister's street.
 They were spared.

 That's for now.
 We have a week of this weather and things can shift in a moment--my husband is on the phone now--a friend's neighborhood may be in new danger.
 Embers can fly for miles on the winds we have.

 In thinking about my advice, if God is merciful and we get through this week in our home, what have I learned?

 One thing is that I want to get rid of stuff cluttering my home.
 Really do it, not just sort, maybe, when I get time.
 I want to clean out the extras of life that the Rescue Mission could sell to feel hungry people.
 I don't need that extra set of china, though so incredibly beautiful, that was recently given to me.

 I need to be prepared for emergencies.
 We need a "go bag."
 I need to figure out what to eat if the power stays off.
+I need some way to make coffee without power--silly maybe, but I do love my coffee.
 I need to figure out lots of life details I've put off (copies of birth certificates online, etc.).
 But most of all, tomorrow, I will get back to working on this ministry.
 I'd planned to get some things out today, but didn't make it--I'll get them posted tomorrow.
 Most of all, I'm thinking about and praying that this verse be real in my life: